giacomocap/sagrafacile/SagraFacile.NET/ProjectMemory.md

 ---
 # Session Summaries (Newest First)

+## (2025-06-26) - Implemented HTML/PDF Test Print & Fixed SignalR Message Format
+**Context:** Addressed an issue where test prints for HTML/PDF printers were failing due to missing templates and an incorrect SignalR message format to the Windows Printer Service.
+**Accomplishments:**
+*   **Created Test Print HTML Template:**
+    *   Added `SagraFacile.NET/SagraFacile.NET.API/PrintTemplates/Html/test-print.html`.
+    *   This template provides a detailed, professional-looking test document for HTML/PDF printers.
+*   **Enhanced `PrinterService.cs`:**
+    *   Implemented `GenerateTestHtmlContent()` method to dynamically load and populate the new `test-print.html` template using Scriban.
+    *   Added `GenerateFallbackTestHtml()` for robustness if the embedded template is not found.
+    *   Introduced `CreateSampleOrderForTest()` to provide necessary sample data for PDF generation during test prints.
+    *   Modified `GeneratePrintContentAsync()` to correctly use these new methods for `PrintJobType.TestPrint` when `DocumentType.HtmlPdf` is selected.
+*   **Fixed SignalR Message Format:**
+    *   Updated the `SendToPrinterAsync()` method to include the `contentType` parameter in the SignalR `PrintJob` message sent to the Windows Printer Service.
+The message now sends `(jobId, data, contentType)`, where `contentType` is either `"application/pdf"` or `"application/vnd.escpos"` based on the printer's `DocumentType`.
+    *   Added detailed logging to `SendToPrinterAsync()` to confirm the SignalR message parameters being sent.
+**Key Decisions:**
+*   Reused the existing embedded resource and Scriban templating approach for the new test print HTML, maintaining consistency.
+*   Ensured the SignalR message format aligns with the documented expectations for the Windows Printer Service, enabling proper content type handling on the client side.
+*   Provided a robust fallback mechanism for the test print HTML template.
+**Outcome:** The backend API now correctly generates HTML/PDF test prints and sends them with the appropriate content type via SignalR.
+The next step is to ensure the Windows Printer Service correctly receives and processes this enhanced message.

 ## (2025-06-26) - Added Paper Size Configuration for Standard Printers (Backend & Companion App)
 **Context:** A user reported that test prints on A5 paper from a standard laser printer were cut off, indicating a paper size mismatch.
 This required adding paper size configuration to both the Windows Printer Service (for local tests) and the backend API (for server-generated PDF documents).
 **Accomplishments:**